Aluwani-tec/AWS-re-start-journey/Labs/Database/topic_notes.md

 - INNER JOIN is essential for combining related data
 - Choosing the correct database type depends on the application workload

+### 8. Conclusion

+This database lab provided both architectural understanding and hands-on technical experience.

+The combination of RDS concepts, DynamoDB exposure, and real SQL execution strengthened my understanding of database systems in cloud environments.